lessload/DNSCrypt-reload/README.md

 - their `netprob` not work correctly on many public wifi that use web portal login. you can ping any IP but not real respond from that IP.
 - `dnscrypt-proxy` stop it self when resolver was outdated, and doesn't have the secure way to update itself. make dns traffic leak when restart it.
 - _(v2.0.45 problem solved)_ Cloaking rule doesn't make domain have multiple IP.
 - Cloak rule was overwrite by Block rule.
 This so weird.
 Why people need block their own cloak rule.!
-User may use large set of block list and it's will block their cloak rule someday.
+User may use large set of block list and it's will block their cloak rule someday. (add blocked url to allow rule to make it work)
 - `*.hostname` was equal to `hostname` but `*ads.*` not equal to `ads.*`.
 Is it logical?
 Multiple logic in one program.
 - When you set `force_tcp = true` normal dns from forward rule will go out with TCP port 53.
 That not work with many public wifi dns.
 (8.8.8.8 work fine)
 - Firefox randomly fails to resolve AAAA when use dnscrypt-proxy (problem may from Firefox). but dev fastly close the issue for $@#%@$@